muratk5n/thirdwave/en/README.md

 ---

-The Chile fail was surprising because I'd read the Prez Boric is the master of wheeling and dealing..
-Could have no aggreement with strong left elements in it, at least not hostile to left legislation later on, ensuring basic rights now, removing the fascist shit in there?
+The Chile fail was surprising because I'd read the Prez is the master of wheeling and dealing..
+Could have no aggreement with strong left elements in it?
+At least something not hostile to left legislation later on, ensuring basic rights now, removing the fascist shit pronto?

 ---